JuliaLang/www_old.julialang.org/blog/_posts/2017-08-29-Hamiltonian-Indirect-Inference.md

     logprior + log_likelihood1 + log_likelihood2 + logjac(transformation, θ)
 end
 ```
-We need the transformations because the parameters are in the proper subset of ℝⁿ, but we want to use ℝⁿ.
+We need the transformations because the parameters are in the proper subset of $\Re^{n}$, but we want to use $\Re^{n}$.
 The ContinuousTransformation package is used for the transformations.
 We save the transformations such that the callable object stays type-stable which makes the process faster.

-ν and ϵ are are random variables which we use after the transformation to simulate observation points.
+$\nu$ and $\epsilon$ are random variables which we use after the transformation to simulate observation points.
 This way the simulated variables are continuous in the parameters and the posterior is differentiable.

 Given the defined functions, we can now start the estimation and sampling process: